 Salem State University will not tolerate, and specifically prohibits, sexual assault, sexual misconduct, sexual harassment, gender-based harassment, domestic violence, dating violence, stalking, and/or retaliation in any form.
-Where there is cause to believe that the university's regulations prohibiting such acts have been violated, the university will encourage the alleged victim to pursue a complaint through the Title IX Complaint and Resolution Procedures.
-To view complete information regarding Title IX, please refer to the Title IX and Sexual Harassment Policy. https://records.salemstate.edu/sites/default/files/policies/MA%20SU%20Title%20IX%20 Policy%20FINAL%2010.8.21.pdf
+Where there is cause to believe that the university's regulations prohibiting such acts have been violated, the university will encourage the alleged victim to pursue a complaint through the Title IX Complaint Investigation and Resolution Procedures contained in the Equal Opportunity, Nondiscrimination, and Title IX Plan ("the Policy") for any alleged misconduct that occurs on or after August 1, 2024.
+To view complete information regarding Title IX, please refer to the Policy, which is available here: records.salemstate.edu/policies/title-ix-policy

 Disciplinary sanctions for sexual assault violations may include suspension, dismissal or expulsion from the university.
-A student charged with sexual assault can be prosecuted under Massachusetts criminal statues and disciplined under the university's student conduct process.
-In those instances in which criminal justice authorities choose not to prosecute a student for involvement in an alleged sexual assault, the victim retains the option to pursue disciplinary action within the student conduct system.
+A student charged with sexual assault can be prosecuted under Massachusetts criminal statues and disciplined following a finding of responsibility under the university's policy.
+In those instances in which criminal justice authorities choose not to prosecute a student for involvement in an alleged sexual assault, the victim retains the option to pursue disciplinary action via the Title IX grievance process contained in the Complaint Investigation and Resolution Procedures in the Policy.